Ibrahim Yaacob

-Ibrahim bin Yaacob (1911 – 8 March 1979) was a Malayan politician.
-An opponent of the British colonial government, he was president and founder of the Kesatuan Melayu Muda (KMM).
-During World War II, he supported the Japanese during their occupation of Malaya.
-Arrested by the British colonial government, he was freed by the Japanese in February 1942, and went on to save hundreds of Malayan soldiers from being killed during the occupation; this saved him from being arrested by Force 136 after the war.
+Ibrahim bin Yaacob (1911 – 8 March 1979) was a Malayan politician and nationalist.
+An opponent of the British colonial government, he was president and founder of Kesatuan Melayu Muda (KMM).
+During World War II, he supported the Japanese during their occupation of Malaya and led the Malayan Volunteer Army.
+Arrested by the British colonial government, the Japanese freed him in February 1942, and he went on to save hundreds of Malayan soldiers from being killed during the occupation; this later spared him from being arrested by Force 136 after the war.
 He died in Jakarta on 8 March 1979.